Jamie Smith (footballer, born 1997): Greenville Triumph

 On 16 March 2022, Smith signed with USL League One club Greenville Triumph after a month-long trial.
 He made his debut for the team on 2 April 2022, starting in a 2–0 loss to Central Valley Fuego.
 Smith was released by Greenville following their 2024 season.

+On 21 January 2025, Smith joined MLS Next Pro side Crown Legacy.
+In February 2026, he signed a new contract with the club until the end of 2027, agreeing a new role as player/coach.

 Personal life

 Smith is the son of Dean Smith, who was a former professional footballer and now head coach of Charlotte FC.